Second Quarter 2018 Market Review

 Q2 2018 – Tightening and Tariff Tantrums

-The major indices performed much better in the second quarter than the first as very positive earnings reports produced gains of 3.44% for the S&P 500, 3.57% for the Russell 1000 and a whopping 7.75 % for the Small-cap Russell 2000.
+The major indices performed much better in the second quarter than the first as very positive earnings reports produced gains of 3.44% for the S&P 500.
 Bonds, as measured by the S&P US Aggregate Bond Index were down only 0.12% for the quarter and commodities as measured by the Dow Jones Commodity Index were up 1.06%.
 Finally, Bitcoin recovered a little bit in April and May before continuing its 2018 swoon (we haven’t gotten a call from anyone wanting to invest in Bitcoin or other Crypto currencies in several months).

 While market volatility as measured by the VIX was nothing compared to the first quarter, the second quarter gains were not at all smooth and the number of one-day moves, up or down, of 1% or more was 26 out of 64 trading days in the quarter.